 5.2 Feedback.
 We welcome your suggestions, comments, bug reports, feature requests or other feedback (“Feedback”).
 We do not have to keep Feedback confidential, even if you tell us it is confidential, provided we do not disclose that you are the source of any Feedback.
 If you provide Feedback, you grant Hootsuite a non-exclusive, worldwide, perpetual, irrevocable, transferable, sublicensable, royalty-free, fully paid-up license to use the Feedback for any purpose.

 5.3 Customer Content.
-You retain your rights to any Customer Content you submit, post or display on or through the Enterprise Services.
-You grant us a non-exclusive, worldwide, perpetual, irrevocable, transferable, sublicensable, royalty-free license to use, host, run, copy, reproduce, process, adapt, translate, publish, transmit, display and distribute your Customer Content for the purposes of providing, supporting, enhancing, and developing our products and services.
+You retain your rights to any Customer Content you submit, post or display on or through the Services.
+You grant us a non-exclusive, worldwide, sublicensable, royalty-free license to use, host, run, copy, reproduce, process, adapt, translate, publish, transmit, display and distribute your Customer Content for the purposes of providing and supporting the Services.
+We may also use aggregated information derived in part from your Customer Content and your use of the Services for the purposes of enhancing and developing our products and services.